Quark: What Nutritional Benefits Does It Provide?

 A Breakfast Bowl of Quark On a Table.

-In a similar fashion to other types of cheese, calcium is a standout nutrient in quark.
+Like other types of cheese, calcium is a standout nutrient in quark with 264 mg of calcium per 220-gram cup serving (2).

-Calcium has many crucial roles in the human body, and it is particularly important for healthy bones (18).
+Calcium has many crucial roles in the human body, and it is particularly important for maintaininghealthy bones (24).

 7) Potential Anti-Inflammatory and Digestive Benefits

-Over recent years, increasing amounts of research have shown that lacto-fermented dairy products may have digestive benefits.
+Over recent years, increasing amounts of research have shown that lacto-fermented dairy products may have digestive benefits (25, 26).
+The most common strain of bacteria used to produce quark is Lactococcus lactis (L. lactis) (27).

-In initial trials using cell cultures, this bacterium had anti-inflammatory effects on intestinal diseases such as inflammatory bowel disease and colitis (19, 20).
+In initial trials using cell cultures, this bacteria had anti-inflammatory effects on intestinal diseases such as inflammatory bowel disease and colitis (28, 29).

-Interesting, a randomized, double-blind controlled trial in 114 human patients showed that supplementing with L. lactis alleviated allergy symptoms (21).
+Interestingly, though, a randomized controlled trial involving 114 human patients showed that supplementing with L. lactis alleviated birch allergy symptoms (30).

-Key Point: The live bacteria cultures used in quark may have some potential health benefits.
+Key point: The live bacteria cultures in quark may have some potential health benefits.

 So, you have a tub of quark but aren’t quite sure what to do with it?

-Here are some quick and straightforward quark recipes and ideas;
+Here are some quick and simple quark ideas:

-• Just eat it with a spoon: quark can be a quick, healthy, and high-protein snack.
+• Just eat it with a spoon: Quark can be a quick, healthy, and high-protein snack.
 It tastes great by itself, and it makes an easy on-the-go option too.
+There are many flavored options for those who prefer a particular taste.

-Key Point: Quark is very versatile, and it works well in combination with a wide range of foods.
+Key point: Quark is very versatile, and it pairs well in combination with a wide range of foods.

 Final Thoughts